Skip to main content

 • Larger residential/commercial flows: per 252:641-7-4 design table

-For residential onsite systems, capacity is typically scaled to bedroom count and design flow.
-Consult 252:641-7-4 directly or your local DEQ representative for the authoritative table applying to your specific project.
+For residential onsite systems, the capacity usually depends on the number of bedrooms and the design flow.
+You can check 252:641-7-4 or talk to your local DEQ representative for the specific table that applies to your project.

 Permit Process